-Another one of our favourite experiences on the Island was visiting the neighbourhood of Little Venice.
+Another one of our favorite experiences on the Island was visiting the neighborhood of Little Venice.
 Set on the water’s edge, this area boasts several smaller boutique bars and restaurants where you can enjoy a drink or grab a bite to eat.

 This spot was also perfect for enjoying the breathtakingly beautiful sunsets of Mykonos.